hotwax/oms-documentation/user-manuals/orders/order-management/allocate-sales-order.md

-1. Select the line item and click the Reject function.&#x20;
+1. Select the line item and click the Reject function.
-2. Select the reason using the radio button and Save.&#x20;
+2. Select the reason using the radio button and Save.
-3. Confirm rejection.&#x20;
+3. Confirm rejection.
 4. Click the history function to view the changes.